GATE 2021

 - Number of candidates taking that paper

-- The difficulty level of GATE question paper
+- The difficulty level of the GATE question paper

 - Total number of available seats